gdrosos/bloat-study-artifact/README.md

  data data/project_dependencies_post_data_collection.json data/project_dependencies_final.json
 ```
 This script will install PyCG and use it to produce the partial call graphs of the source code of each project.
-It will also retrieve the dependnecy set of all projects and build the partial call graph of each dependency.
+It will also retrieve the dependency set of all projects and build the partial call graph of each dependency.
 The partial call graph for each project is stored in JSON format at the destination:
 `data/partial_callgraphs/apps/{project_ownler}/{project_repo}/cg.json`.

 Similarly, the call graph for each PyPI dependency (package:version) is stored in the file:
  `data/partial_callgraphs/{first_letter_of_package_name}/{package_name}/{package_version}/cg.json`

- Moreover, the source code of each release wil also be stored in the following directory:
-`data/partial_callgraphs/{first_letter_of_package_name}/{package_name}/{package_version}/cg.json`

-(e.g. `data/partial_callgraphs/a/attrs/23.2.0/cg.json`).

 Moreover, the source code of each release will also be stored in the following directory:
   `data/sources/{first_letter_of_package_name}/{package_name}/{package_version}/`.